bissli/jobsync/docs/USAGE_GUIDE.md

     job.write_audit()
 ```

-**Note for Batch Workloads**: If all tasks exist upfront (not streaming), set `minimum_nodes` to your expected cluster size and use an appropriate `wait_on_enter` timeout.
-This ensures fair distribution - otherwise early-starting nodes claim all tasks before late joiners arrive.
+**Note for Batch Workloads**: If all tasks exist upfront (not streaming), set `minimum_nodes` to your expected cluster size and use an appropriate `wait_on_enter` grace period.
+The full grace period always completes to allow all nodes time to register, ensuring fair distribution - otherwise early-starting nodes claim all tasks before late joiners arrive.

 ### Without Coordination